Barton Creek Cave, Belize

 These huge limestone caves are only a short train ride from Kuala Lumpur.
 At the top of the steep steps, you’ll find Hindu temples and shrines, guarded by a giant, gold statue of Lord Murugan.
 This 140 ft tall diety is the second largest in the world after the Kailashnath Mahadev statue in Nepal.

 Dos Ojos Cenote, Mexico

 A cenote is technically a sinkhole but this particular one, near Tulum, easily makes the list.
 Two chambers (the two eyes) are connected by a twisting maze of shallow tunnels and caverns.
 The catch?
 It’s all underwater, so it makes for an incredible dive.
-Bonus points if your brave enough to switch the torches off and loose all your senses to complete weightlessness.
+Bonus points if you’re brave enough to switch the torches off and lose all your senses to complete weightlessness.